owallb/mpv-config/README.md

 3. (Optional) To use `autosubsync`, choose synctools in `script-opts/autosubsync.conf`, install them on your system then specify their paths.

+4. (Optional) To use `autosub`, it is recommended to configure login credentials in `scripts/autosub.lua`.

 ### Windows

 1. Clone this repo into the mpv config location